 It trains students with a humanities background for the growing number of research and other job opportunities that require processing of digital information.
 It reflects on the underlying theory and the impacts on our culture and society.
 It offers courses for collecting, analysing and visualising humanities data.
 Finally, you will be skilled to work with professional databases, programming scripts, and statistical tools.

-Students who graduated successfully from this program were able to integrate a humanities perspective with computational methods.
-For instance, the thesis “Tracing Joyce’s notes for Ulysses” employed automation strategies for the digital representation and for source-tracing of Joyce’s notebooks.
+Students who graduated successfully from this programme were able to integrate a humanities perspective with computational methods.
+For instance, the thesis “Tracing Joyce’s notes for Ulysses” (2017) employed automation strategies for the digital representation and for source-tracing of Joyce’s notebooks.
 Another example is the thesis “Visualizing trade” (2018), in which an analysis of the Baltic trade in the 18th century was done by using visualization applications on the Sound Toll registers.
-By exploring visualisation as a tool, the student was able to implement a Digital Humanities approach to a historical problem not just to identify patterns and analyse them, but also suggesting new interpretations.
+By exploring visualization as a tool, the student was able to implement a Digital Humanities approach to a historical problem not just to identify patterns and analyse them, but also suggesting new interpretations.

 I get to know and work with a lot of people from different humanities backgrounds